GitauHarrison/notes/oop_python.md

 ## Overview of Classes and Objects

-A class is an abstract blueprint used to create more specific, concrete objects.
+A class is an **abstract** blueprint used to create more specific, concrete objects.
 Classes often represent broad categories, like Car or Dog that share attributes.
 These classes define what attributes an instance of this type will have, like color, but not the value of those attributes for a specific object.

-Classes can also contain functions, called methods available only to objects of that type.
+Classes can also contain functions, called methods, available only to objects of that type.
 These functions are defined within the class and perform some action helpful to that specific type of object.

 Class templates are used as a blueprint to create individual objects.
 These represent specific examples of the abstract class, like myCar or goldenRetriever.
 Each object can have unique values to the properties defined in the class.